How to Monitor Website Changes That Matter

 The Changes That Break Your Content

 Name the last external page you set up to monitor.
 Now name the sentence in your own content that depended on it.
-The first comes instantly.
-The second is where the room goes quiet.

 How to Monitor a Source Page for Changes That Matter